durdenz/GSAP-Example-2-ScrollTrigger/README.md

-# GSAP ScrollTrigger Example
+# GSAP ScrollTrigger Keyhole Example
-## An Example using GSAP ScrollTrigger to control a video in an Element on a page
+## An Example using GSAP ScrollTrigger to control a keyhole animation masking an image
 ### Notes:
 1. This example loads GSAP and ScrollTrigger from a CDN.
 2. ScrollTrigger is used to enable animating an expanding keyhole view of an underlying image